-My office suite includes a large art and play studio as well as a cozy talk-therapy room and a bathroom.
+My office suite includes a large, sunny space as well as a cozy talk-therapy room and a bathroom.

 I also have Telehealth services available if you are unable to come to session in person.

 - Ketamine Assisted Psychotherapy